 Despite being an extremely useful problem, multibody visual SLAM has not received comparable attention to its unibody counterpart (i.e., SLAM using stationary landmarks).
 This can primarily be attributed to the ill-posedness of monocular multibody Structure-from-Motion [5].
-While the scale factor ambiguity of monocular SLAM is well-known [2]-[4], [6], the lesser-known-yet-well-studied relative scale problem persists with multibody monocular SLAM [5], [7]-[12].
+While the scale factor ambiguity of monocular SLAM is well-known [2]-[4], [6], the lesser-known-yet-well-studied relative scale problem persists with multibody monocular SLAM [5], [7]- [12].
 In a nutshell, relative-scale ambiguity refers to the phenomenon where the estimated trajectory is ambiguous, and is recovered as a one-parameter family of trajectories relative to the ego-camera.
 Each dynamic body has a different, uncorrelated relative-scale, which renders the problem unobservable [5] and degeneracy-laden [7], [9],

-Fig. 1: We propose a monocular multibody SLAM pipeline which accurately recovers motion of dynamic participants in the scene in metric scale.
-Illustrated explanation of proposed approach and the results can be found here.
+Fig. 1: We propose a monocular multi-object (multibody) SLAM pipeline which accurately recovers the structure and motion of dynamic participants in the environment in metric scale.
+Illustrated explanation of the proposed approach and corresponding results can be found here.

 [12].
-This incites us to explore the usage of static feature correspondences in the environment for ego and dynamic vehicle motion estimation in metric scale.
+This incites us to explore the usage of static feature correspondences in the environment for ego and dynamic vehicle motion estimation in metric scale1.